kroshu/kuka_drivers/doc/wiki/KSS_RSI.md

 The following configuration files are available in the `config` directory of the package:
 - `driver_config.yaml`: contains the IP address of the client machine
 - `ros2_controller_config.yaml`: contains the controller types for every controller name.
 Should be only modified if a different controller is to be used.
-The `configure_components_on_start` parameter should never be modified, which ensures that the hardware interface is not activated at startup.
 - configuration files for specific controllers, for further information, see the documentation of the given controller

 ##### IP configuration